|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 actually executing it.
 The validator function is called by

 CREATE FUNCTIONif it exists.
-If a validator function is provided by the language, declare it with a command like
+If a validator function is provided by the handler, declare it with a command like

 CREATE FUNCTION validator_function_name(oid) RETURNS void AS 'path-to-shared-object' LANGUAGE C;